PaperMC/docs/docs/paper/dev/event-api/custom-events.md

 :::info `getHandlerList`

 Although it is not inherited from `Event`, you need to add a `getHandlerList()` method and return the `HandlerList` for your event.
+Both methods are required for your event to work.

 :::

 ```java title="PaperIsCoolEvent.java"
 public class PaperIsCoolEvent extends Event {

     private static final HandlerList HANDLER_LIST = new HandlerList();